testingisdocumenting/znai/znai-docs/znai/snippets/java.md

 :include-java: HelloWorld.java {entry: "sampleMethod", signatureOnly: true}

+Pass `entrySeparator: "<separator>"` to have a provided line in between entries as a separator.

+    :include-java: HelloWorld.java {entry: "sampleMethod", signatureOnly: true, entrySeparator: "..."}

+:include-java: HelloWorld.java {entry: "sampleMethod", signatureOnly: true, entrySeparator: "..."}

 # Overloads

 Specify types inside brackets to select an overloaded versions of your methods.